MP 14x8/4x3 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Key role in advanced technologically fields – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: